wpexpertsio/new-user-approve/readme.txt

 4. Approve or deny users using the bulk edit feature in WordPress.

 == Changelog ==

+= 1.5.1 =
+* fix bug when trying to install on a site with WP 3.5.1

 = 1.5 =
 * add more logic to prevent unwanted password resets